aaronjugo-15/JUGO-ADVPROG-PA4/README.md

 ### September 19, 2026

 ### Objectives:
-At the end of this laboratory activity, the student should be able to:
 1. Filter tabular data using several categorical and numerical conditions;
 2. Construct focused DataFrames by selecting relevant features;
 3. Summarize the relationship between categorical features and a numerical variable; and
 4. Communicate a data comparison using clear and correctly labeled plots.

-The student must use the same ECE Board Exam 2 dataset supplied for Experiment 4.
-Work in a Jupyter Notebook using Pandas and a Python plotting library used in class.
+Use the same ECE Board Exam 2 dataset supplied for Experiment 4.
+Work in a Jupyter Notebook using Pandas and a Python plotting Library used in class.
 Use the dataset's existing column labels, including Name, Gender, Track, Hometown, Math, GEAS, Electronics, and Average.
 - Derive all tables and plot values from the dataset.
 Do not manually type rows, category means, or plotted values.
 - When applying more than one condition, make every condition explicit in the filtering expression.
 - Keep the original DataFrame unchanged.